Santalum album: Phytochemistry

-Distribution
+Distribution and history

-Santalum album is indigenous to the tropical belt of the peninsular India, eastern Indonesia and northern Australia.
-The main distribution is in the drier tropical regions of India and the Indonesian islands of Timor and Sumba.
-There is still debate as to whether S. album is native to Australia and India or was introduced by fishermen, traders or birds from southeast Asia centuries ago.
+Sandalwood is originally native to dry areas in Indonesia (Java and the Lesser Sunda Islands), the Philippines, and Western Australia, where it is found with close congeners.
+It was introduced very early (c.
+1500 BCE) into Dravidian regions of South Asia via the Austronesian maritime spice trade, along with other Austronesian domesticates like areca nut and coconuts.
+It first appears in archaeological records in South Asia in the southern Deccan by 1300 BCE.
+It became naturalized in these regions where dry sandy soils are common.

 Sandalwood is now cultivated in India, Sri Lanka, Indonesia, Malaysia, the Philippines and Northern Australia.

 Habitat and growth

 S. album occurs from coastal dry forests up to 700 m elevation.
 It normally grows in sandy or well drained stony red soils, but a wide range of soil types are inhabited.
 This habitat has a temperature range from 0 to 38 C and annual rainfall between 500 mm and 3000 mm.
 S. album can grow up to 30 feet vertically.
 It should be planted in good sunlight and does not require a lot of water.
-The tree starts to flower after 7 years.
+The tree starts to flower after seven years.
 When the tree is still young the flowers are white and with age they turn red or orange.
 The trunk of the tree starts to develop its fragrance after about 10 years of growth, but is not ready to harvest till after 20.
 The tree rarely lives more than 100 years.